JPRuskin/chocolatey-docs/input/en-us/guides/create/create-msi-package.md

 Install-ChocolateyPackage @packageArgs
 ```

-You could inject additional configuration after the initial installation, if you wanted - or have this package simply install the software, and have a separate package for [applying configuration](#placeholder-config-package)!
+You could add additional configuration after the initial installation, if you wanted - or have this package simply install the software, and have a separate package for applying configuration!

 #### Considering Uninstallation